 August 2, 1946

 The bill-signing ceremony on August 2, 1946, was a relatively modest affair.
 Five lawmakers, including Everett Dirksen, looked on as President Harry Truman signed the Legislative Reorganization Act into law.
-Though the bill received little fanfare, it brought about a sea change: transforming Congress from an old-fashioned institution ill-equipped, many believed, to confront the challenges of the 20th century, to a branch of government fit to legislate in a nuclear age.
+Though the bill received little fanfare, it brought about a sea change: transforming Congress from an old-fashioned institution ill-equipped, many believed, to confront the challenges of the 20th century, into a branch of government fit to legislate in a nuclear age.

 The effort to reform Congress had been a decade in the making.
 In the mid-1930s, the American Political Science Association appointed a committee to study legislative branch deficiencies and invited several members of Congress to serve on it.
 During World War II, spurred on by waning public confidence in the legislative branch, Congress created the Joint Committee on the Reorganization of Congress and appointed Senator Robert La Follette, Jr., of Wisconsin to chair it.

 La Follette, Jr., also known as “Young Bob,” was the son of a distinguished political family.
 His mother was a suffragist and peace activist.
 Bob’s reverence for the Senate as an institution developed as a young man when he served as an assistant and political advisor to his father, the former governor, senator, and presidential candidate from Wisconsin.
 When his father passed away in 1925, Bob was elected to fill his vacant seat.
 Where his father had been flamboyant and outspoken, Bob was more reserved.
 What he lacked in charisma, he made up for with a strong work ethic.
 Young Bob supported New Deal programs and championed progressive causes, especially efforts to protect workers’ rights to organize.